-Upon completion of this offering, Jonathan Oringer, our founder and largest stockholder, will beneficially own approximately % of our outstanding shares of common stock, or approximately % if the underwriters exercise their overallotment option in full.
-In addition, certain funds affiliated with Insight Venture Partners, or Insight, will beneficially own approximately % of our outstanding shares of common stock, or approximately % if the underwriters exercise their overallotment option in full.
+Upon completion of this offering, Jonathan Oringer, our founder and largest stockholder, will beneficially own approximately % of our outstanding shares of common stock, or approximately % of our outstanding shares of common stock, or approximately 0% of our outstanding shares of common stock, or approximately 0% of our outstanding shares of common stock, or approximately 0% of our outstanding shares of common stock, or approximately 0% if the underwriters exercise their overallotment option in full.
+In addition, certain funds affiliated with Insight Venture 0% of our outstanding shares of common stock, or approximately 0% if the underwriters exercise their overallotment option in full.
 As a result, Mr. Oringer and Insight will collectively control the outcome of matters submitted to our stockholders for approval, including the election of directors.
 This concentration of ownership may also delay, deter or prevent a change in control, and may make some transactions more difficult or impossible to complete without the support of these shareholders, regardless of the impact of this transaction on our other shareholders.